orange-guo/command-executor/README.md

 # command-executor
 A simple command executor (local | remote ssh) for kotlin
+See test cases to get how to exec command